 The minimum statutory paid yearly leave applicable for employees working under normal conditions is 12 days per year, with one more day for every five years of service.
-Employees working under hazardous conditions or employees under 18 years are entitled to 14 days of annual leave.
-An employee who has been working for an employer for less than 12 months shall be entitled to annual leave days equal to the number of months the employee has worked.
+Employees working in hazardous conditions or under 18 are entitled to 14 days of annual leave.
+An employee working for an employer for less than 12 months shall be entitled to annual leave days equal to the number of months the employee has worked.
 Employers may schedule an employee's annual leave according to their business needs.
 Annual leave is additional to public holidays.